dieppu228/dieppu228/README.md

 ## Experience

-**AI Engineer Intern — Qikify / OwnEgo**
-Worked on LLM and RAG applications in the Shopify e-commerce domain, including data preprocessing, document chunking, retrieval pipeline setup, BM25, and vector search.

-**AI Engineer Intern — Arthenix**
-Developed the core logic for a YouTube video summarization application, including transcript retrieval, speech-to-text processing, and third-party API integration.

 **AI Engineer — SoftDreams**
-Working on the company’s product chatbot system, with a focus on improving retrieval quality and researching advanced AI architectures for production use.
+Now I'm working on the company’s product chatbot system, with a focus on improving retrieval quality and researching advanced AI architectures for production use.

 Research RAG-based architectures for chatbot systems Experiment with document preprocessing, chunking, hybrid search, and reranking